Sowjanya2527/Lung-Cancer-Project/README(1).md

-# Lung Cancer Classification Using CNN and Bayesian Optimization
+# Image Data Driven Lung Cancer Classification Using Deep Learning and Optimization ALgorithm

 ## Project Overview
 This project aims to classify lung cancer images using a Convolutional Neural Network (CNN) architecture.
 To improve model performance, Bayesian Optimization is used for hyperparameter tuning.